-Each student is encouraged to use a pocket folder with brads or a 1-inch, three-ring binder to use in class.
-Being organized and having study guides to use as a reference will help students be successful in their Spanish 1 and Spanish 2 course.
+3) Each student is encouraged to use a pocket folder with brads or a 1-inch, three-ring binder for class.
+Being organized and having study guides to use as a reference will help students be successful in their Spanish 2 course.

 Students are expected to put away electronic devices during class unless permission is asked and given for academic use.
-Sometimes students will be allowed to use devices as part of a daily lesson.
-Computer lab time is also scheduled for some lessons.
+This helps students stay on task and keep from being disruptive during lessons.

 My Shared Files

 - Spanish 2 Lessons - April 12-16.docx (docx)( 15 KB)

 - Spanish 2 Lessons-April 5-9.docx (docx)( 15 KB)

 - Spanish 2 Lessons March 29-April 2.docx (docx)( 15 KB)